 With our Surf and Turf burger, plain butter won’t do because it’s too epic for that.
 It needs a supped-up compound butter.
 One that highlights the beef and seafood components.
 A little spice from the sriracha and red chili, herby goodness from the chives, and just the right spices to set it off.
 Sriracha Chive Compound Butter.
 Don’t go trying to skimp on this part of the recipe because the only person you’d be cheating is yourself.
 A wise man once said, “Butter is Life”.
 It was me, right now.
 I promise you’ll fall in love with this butter!

-Surf and Turf Butter Burger Recipe for a fist full of deliciousness!
+Surf and Turf Butter Burger Recipe

 - Buns from your favorite bun maker